varmox/ygeonline/content/post/tanzu-overview.md

 Lately, we've been having lots conversations internally and with customers about Tanzu.
 There appears to be some confusion about Tanzu's portfolio and which Tanzu products are best suited for specific use cases.

+## Kubernetes Runtimes

+To actually run Kubernetes Clusters with Tanzu, the following Products are available:

+- Tanzu Kubernetes Grid
+- vSphere with Tanzu

 ## Tanzu Kubernetes Grid (TKG) ##